Entropic Driving Force Behind DNA and RNA Structures

-Nucleic Acid-Ion and Peptide-RNA Interactions
+Nucleic Acid-Ion Interactions

-5. New Algorithms for Large-Scale Computer Simulations of Complex Systems
+New Algorithms for Large-Scale Computer Simulations of Complex Systems

 We continue to engage in the fundamental development of simulation algorithms that would enable chemists and molecular biologists to carry out calculations for large-scale and complex classical and quantum systems.
 Some of these new algorithms are already deployed in the studies of nanoscale superfluidity and RNA folding.
 Other projects currently being developed include real-time path integral simulations for condensed-phase quantum dynamics, as well as simulations using the stochastic potential switching (SPS) algorithm to study biological systems and complex fluids.
 The movie to the right shows an example revealing the intricate particle correlations in 1/4 x 1/4 portion (about 65,000 particles in each frame) of a 1-million particle simulation, studying the melting of a 2-dimensional fluid.
 This study with more than 4 million particles, carried out back in 2006, still holds the world's record on the largest 2-d melting simulation ever!